Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Constant curvature Lorentzian surfaces

 of $\G$.
 Reciprocally any $\G$-orbit of such local diffeomorphisms \eqref{equation-developingmap} equivariant for some morphism \eqref{equation-holonomymorphism} defines a unique compatible $\X$-structure on $S$.
 We refer the reader to \cite{thurston_three-dimensional_1997,canary_notes_1987} for more details on $(\G,\X)$-structures.

 The core idea of $\X$-surfaces is that any $\G$-invariant geometric object on $\X$ gives rise to a corresponding object on any $\X$-surface.
 Let $\varepsilon_\X$ denote the constant sectional curvature of $\X$. \begin{propositiondefinition} On any orientable surface $S$, $\X$-structures are in equivalence with time-oriented Lorentzian metrics of constant curvature $\varepsilon_\X$ in the following way. \begin{enumerate} \item For any $\X$-structure on $S$, there exists a unique Lorentzian metric for which $(\G,\X)$-charts are local isometries.
-The latter metric is time-oriented and has constant curvature $\varepsilon_\X$. \item Conversely, any time-oriented Lorentzian metric of constant curvature $\varepsilon_\X$ on $S$ is induced by a unique $\X$-structure. \item Moreover under this correspondence, the $\X$-morphisms between $\X$-surfaces are exactly their orientation-preserving isometries between connected open subsets. \end{enumerate} \end{propositiondefinition} We will denote henceforth by the same letter $\mu$ a $\X$-structure on an orientable surface $S$ and its induced Lorentzian metric. \begin{proof}[Proof of Proposition \ref{proposition-equivalentsurfacelocalementdS}] (1) Since $\G$ preserves the time-orientation of $\X$, the Lorentzian metric induced by a $\X$-structure is time-oriented, and of constant curvature $\varepsilon_\X$. \\ (2) Let $\mu$ be a time-oriented Lorentzian metric on $S$ of constant sectional curvature $\varepsilon_\X$.
+The latter metric is time-oriented and has constant curvature $\varepsilon_\X$. \item Conversely, any time-oriented Lorentzian metric of constant curvature $\varepsilon_\X$ on $S$ is induced by a unique $\X$-structure. \item Moreover under this correspondence, the $\X$-morphisms between $\X$-surfaces are exactly their orientation-preserving and time-orientation-preserving isometries between connected open subsets. \end{enumerate} \end{propositiondefinition} \begin{proof}[Proof of Proposition \ref{proposition-equivalentsurfacelocalementdS}] (1) Since $\G$ preserves the time-orientation of $\X$, the Lorentzian metric induced by a $\X$-structure is time-oriented, and of constant curvature $\varepsilon_\X$. \\ (2) Let $\mu$ be a time-oriented Lorentzian metric on $S$ of constant sectional curvature $\varepsilon_\X$.
 Then it is locally isometric to $\X$ according to \cite[Corollary 8.15]{oneill_semi-riemannian_1983}, and there exists thus an atlas of local isometric charts of $S$ to $\X$ preserving both orientation and time-orientation.
-We claim that the transition maps of such an atlas and between two such atlases are restrictions of elements of $\G$, which will prove the claim.
-This is essentially due to the analog of the \emph{Liouville theorem} for $(\G,\X)$, claiming that any orientation and time-orientation preserving local isometry between two connected open subsets of $\X$, is the restriction of an element of $\G$.
-This last claim is easily obtained from the proof of Lemma \ref{lemma-isometriesdS}.(2). \\ (3) Liouville theorem proves in particular the last claim. \end{proof}
+We claim that the transition maps of such an atlas and between two such atlases are restrictions of elements of $\G$, which prove the claim.
+This is essentially due to the analog of the \emph{Liouville theorem} for $(\G,\X)$, claiming that any orientation and time-orientation preserving local isometry between two connected open subsets of $\X$, is the restriction of an element of $\G$. \\ (3) Liouville theorem proves in particular the last claim. \end{proof} We denote henceforth by the same letter $\mu$ a $\X$-structure on an orientable surface $S$ and its induced Lorentzian metric.

-\subsubsection{Lightlike $\alpha$ and $\beta$-foliations of $\X$-surfaces}
+\subsection{Lightlike $\alpha$ and $\beta$-foliations of $\X$-surfaces}

 We now describe the lightlike foliations of our models.